bmaso/osm-games/content/index.md

   The problem OSM aims to solve stems from the fact that software "specs" are unverifiable.
 They are generally comprised of words and drawings, which sometimes are incredibly detailed (though often not).
 But there is no tool or mechanism on Earth able to objectively verify an implementation actually conforms to words and drawings, no matter how detailed.
-With OSM and an SMT solver, there's a standardized way to define expected behavior, and tools to prove observed behavior does not conflict with expectations through an automated, objective, and repeatable mechanism.
+With OSM and an SMT solver, there's a way to specify expected behavior, and tools to prove observed behavior does not conflict with specification through an automated, objective, and repeatable mechanism.

 - **Unambiguously answer novel and unanticipated questions about expected system behavior**.
 Using all the power of mathematical refactoring and symbolic logic, we can answer questions not detailed in a specification.
-Where a spec based on words and visualizations would typically require time-consuming and expensive human interactions, inconsistent reasoning, "judgement calls", and all the logical transgressions that stem from design-by-committee techniques to answer novel and unanticipated questions, a logical description of behavior can answer novel facts about the expectations of a system.
+Deriving answers to novel and unanticipated questions from a spec based on words and visualizations will typically require time-consuming and expensive human interactions, inconsistent reasoning, "judgement calls", authoritative dicta, and all the myriad intellectual transgressions that stem from using the spoken word.
+But a logical description of behavior can answer novel facts about the expectations of a system.
 Someone implementing the software package for scoring a game of bowling, for example, need not consult an "expert" to answer questions about the finer points of the game if he has an OSM model available.

 - **Generate test data**.
-An exploitable feature of SMT solvers is that they are quite good at generating values for free variables that solve a system of equations.
-For example, given an equational description of bowling (which an OSM is), one can query an SMT solver to generate a complete valid game of bowling that includes a string of 3 strikes in successive frames.
-There's no need for a human to laboriously "make up" data that matches a specific test-case when such data is needed, so we can avoid this time-consuming and error prone part of software development.
+An exploitable feature of SMT solvers is that they are quite good at generating values for free variables in a system of equations.
+For example, given an equational description of bowling (which a bowling OSM is), one can direct an SMT solver to generate a complete valid game of bowling that includes a string of 3 strikes in successive frames.
+There's no need for a human to laboriously "make up" data that matches a specific test-case when such data is needed, so we can avoid this time-consuming and error prone part of software verification.

-[OSM Models in `smtlib2`](osm-models-in-smtlib2.md) covers the tool chains and techniques I employ for developing OSMs in `smtlib2`.
+[OSM Models in `smtlib2`](./osm-specs-in-smtlib2/) covers the tool chains and techniques I employ for developing OSMs in `smtlib2`.

 ## Operation-state Models

-An _operation-state model_ describes of the _behavior_ of a finite-state system or process, such as a table-top or card game, equationally.
+An _operation-state model_ (OSM) equationally describes the valid states and state transitions of a finite-state system or process, such as a table-top game.
 The description is comprised of:

 - **A state model**.
 At any one point in time, the state of the system can be fully described by a single instance of the state model.
   A graph of algebraic data values with tuples as graph vectors forms a system's state.

     In the game of bowling, for example, individual _throws_ are groupled into _frames_, and _frames_ are grouped into a _game_.
     Each throw includes a count of _points_ and some additional flags, such as _foul_ and _split_.
-Each frame is comprise of up to two regular throws and up to two bonus throws.
-Each game is comprised of a sequence of 10 frames.
-Every possible bowling game, at any point of play up to and including termination, can be completely described by an instance of this state model.
+Every possible bowling game, at any point of play up to and including termination, is representable as an instance of this state model.

 * **Operations**.
 The system proceeds through its lifecycle by the sequential application of atomic _operations_.
-An operation is simply a tuple that relates a _prior state_ with a _post state_ (which are each instances of the state model), and _input_ values using equations.
+An operation is simply a tuple that equationally relates a _prior state_ with a _post state_ (which are each instances of the state model), operation
+  _input_ values, and soemtimes also operation _output_ values.

     In bowling there's only one type of operation: "apply throw".
 An apply throw operation value will be a tuple comprised of: